Teaganjzg/Crime-Forecasting-in-Portland/README.md

 * Data importion
   Data can be imported into ipython notebook in excel format which is the original format by import the python package **xlrd** and **panda**
-  ` import xlrd` `import panda as pd` In order to import all the excel files , a loop and some data import function of panda are needed
+  ` import xlrd` `import panda as pd` In order to import all the excel files, the datastructure is **dataframe**. a loop and some data import function of panda are needed
 ```
 excel_name=['2015_JAN01_DEC31','2016_JAN01_JUL31','2016_AUG01_AUG31_USE','2016_SEP01_SEP30','2016_OCT01_OCT31']
-data={}
+data={} #the library that contines all the dataframes which extract from excel files one by one
 for i, val in enumerate(excel_name):
       xlsx_file = pd.ExcelFile('/home/datascience/Project/street crime excel/NIJ'+val+'.xlsx')
       df = xlsx_file.parse(xlsx_file.sheet_names[0])